Keep reading to learn all about what a collision repair technician does, the types of projects they work on, collision repair jobs and more.

 How Much Do Collision Repair Technicians Make?

-According to the Bureau of Labor Statistics (BLS), the median annual salary for automotive body and related repairers in the United States was $47,670 in May 2022.28 This means half of collision repair technicians earned more and half earned less.
+According to the Bureau of Labor Statistics (BLS), the median annual salary for automotive body and related repairers in the United States was $48,740 in May 2023.28 This means half of collision repair technicians earned more and half earned less.
 Keep in mind that salary depends on several factors, including experience, employer, demand and cost of living in the area.

 When it comes to advancing in the field, many shops want to promote from within.
 Having additional skills and education can give you an advantage and open doors to exciting opportunities.

-What Is The Job Outlook For Collision Repair Technicians?
+What Is The Job Outlook for Collision Repair Technicians?

 As the complexity of vehicle design increases, so will the need for technicians trained on the latest tools and technology.
 Having additional skills and education can open doors to exciting job opportunities and help give you an advantage.
-When it comes to advancing in the field, many shops want to promote from within.

-How Do I Become a Collision Repair Technician?
+How To Become a Collision Repair Technician?

 The role of a collision repair technician is complex.
 These professionals must have a particular set of skills, which requires the completion of a training program that will expose them to the types of scenarios they’ll experience in the field.